-ARC Senior Care provides attentive, quality health care to our Medicare and Medicare Advantage patients with multiple chronic conditions in Central Texas.
-Available to adults 55 years and over with traditional Medicare or Medicare Advantage health insurance, our geriatric providers dedicate themselves to developing personalized care plans that address your chronic medical needs and optimize your health care.
+ARC Senior Care provides attentive, quality health care to our patients 55 years and over with multiple chronic conditions and with Original Medicare (new and established patients) or Medicare Advantage plans (established patients only).
+Our geriatric providers dedicate themselves to developing personalized care plans that address your chronic medical needs and optimize your health care.

 Our Senior Care team strives to improve your health care by becoming the quarterback for your health care—partnering with you to manage your medications and your health concerns, coordinating with your family and your specialists when necessary.